 Jesse currently lives in the Brentwood district of Los Angeles.
 His interests include classic films, pro bicycle racing, Russian ballet, and Formula 1.
 In his spare time he goes to the gym and hikes in the Santa Monica Mountains.

 FAQs with Jesse Miles

 What made you want to write detective fiction?

-Soon after I started my corporate career, I read all the Raymond Chandler mysteries back to back.
-After the first chapter of the first book, I was reading the pages voraciously.
-The prose jumped off the page and smacked me in the face.
+Soon after I started my corporate career, I read all the Raymond Chandler mysteries back-to-back.
+The stories jumped off the page and smacked me in the face.
 I had never seen words used so economically and so effectively.
 I knew then that I had to write L.A. private detective fiction.
 This was a big turnaround for me.
 I had been a science fiction reader since I was ten years old.
-I had entertained the idea of writing science fiction, but not crime fiction.
+When I was a teenager, I entertained the idea of writing science fiction, but not crime fiction.